cammoore1/Ford-Fulkerson-Implementation/README.md

 figure 2 from the article.
 That was able to be reproduced which resulted in the following output:

-## This is the original graph from Figure 2 which is testOne() wihtin FF.java
+## This is the original graph from Figure 2 which is testOne() within FF.java
 Vertex A:<br />
 	&nbsp; &nbsp; &nbsp; &nbsp; A --> B<br />
 	&nbsp; &nbsp; &nbsp; &nbsp;0 / 10<br />